magne4000/universal-middleware/packages/compress/test/README.md

 ## Test Design Notes

-- Tests are primarily designed to run in a Node.js environment, as some tests specifically target Node.js zlib functionality.
+- **Environment Compatibility**: Primarily designed to run in a Node.js environment, as some tests specifically target Node.js zlib functionality.
-- Tests focus on stable assertions like chunk counts and compression ratios, avoiding timing-based assertions that could be unstable across different environments.
+- **Stability Focus**: Emphasizes stable assertions like chunk counts and compression ratios, avoiding timing-based assertions that could be unstable across different environments.
-- Tests verify that the number of output chunks is at least equal to the number of input chunks, ensuring proper flush behavior for streaming applications.
+- **Flush Behavior Verification**: Ensures that the number of output chunks is at least equal to the number of input chunks, confirming proper flush behavior for streaming applications.